sheepsteak/react-shallow-testutils/README.md

 array findAllWithClass(ReactComponent tree, string className)
 ```

+You can pass a `className` like `test-class.test-class--modified` to find a component that has both classes.

 ### findWithClass
 Find only one instance of a component in the tree with a class that matches `className`.
 This is different to React's `findRenderedDOMComponentWithClass` in that it will check **all** components and not just DOM components.

 ```javascript
 ReactComponent findWithClass(ReactComponent tree, string className)
 ```

+You can pass a `className` like `test-class.test-class--modified` to find a component that has both classes